Temasek-Dynamics/gestelt/docs/MPC_explain.md

 ![Alt text](pictures/gazebo_sim.jpeg)

 ## Installation of the ACADOS
+1. Please refer to the [LearningAgileFlight_SE3](https://github.com/BinghengNUS/LearningAgileFlight_SE3) to install the python dependency. for the **python simulation**.
+2. Please refer to the main `README.md` to install dependence, for the **Gazebo PX4_SITL simulation**. (optional, there are resources on the Internet about how to configure the PX4 sitl)

-The `acados_template` is the required by the `acados` framework, also you need to install `acados` and setup the environment, please refer to [acados installation](https://docs.acados.org/installation/index.html)
+2. The `acados_template` is the required by the `acados` framework, also you need to install `acados` and setup the environment, please refer to [acados installation](https://docs.acados.org/installation/index.html)
 ## 1. The MPC problem definition is modified from the work [LearningAgileFlight_SE3](https://github.com/BinghengNUS/LearningAgileFlight_SE3), in the folder :

 ```plaintext